 If you have off road parking, it’s worth considering installing gates at your property.
 If gates aren’t an option, a pull-up security post or triple leg parking barrier is another way to help prevent theft and will also act as a visual deterrent.

-Preventing a theft is always preferable to dealing with the consequences, so here are our top 10 tips –
+Preventing a theft is always preferable to dealing with the consequences.

 - Make sure you lock your vehicle every time you leave it, even if you’re only planning to be away for a short period.